aleinei/merchentapp/README.md

 7- Add another buttons for grams if applicable

 8- Save order in the application if server is offline

-9- change latitude to lat - longtiude to long
+9- change latitude to lat - longtiude to long - waiting